Offshore Islands Development Act

 The competent authorities for this Act are the Executive Yuan at the central government level, municipal governments at the special municipality level, and county (city) governments at the county (city) level.

-The central competent authority may establish a Steering Committee for Offshore Islands Development, under the convenership of the President of the Executive Yuan (“the Premier”), to review, supervise, coordinate and guide the development of Offshore Islands.
+To review, supervise, coordinate, and guide the development of offshore islands, the central competent authority may establish a Steering Committee for Offshore Islands Development under the convenership of the President of the Executive Yuan (“the Premier”).

-The main responsibilities of the above-mentioned Steering Committee shall be to review schemes for implementing the overall development of Offshore Islands, and to coordinate matters concerning the implementation of major construction projects on Offshore Islands.
+The main powers and responsibilities of the Steering Committee in the preceding paragraph are to review implementation schemes for the integrated development of offshore islands, and to coordinate matters concerning the implementation of major construction projects on offshore islands.
 Directions on the establishment of the Steering Committee shall be prescribed by the Executive Yuan.

 Article 5

-County (city) competent authorities shall, according to the integrated development plan of each county (city), formulate four-yearly implementation schemes for the integrated development of Offshore Islands, containing as follows:
+The county (city) competent authorities shall, according to the integrated development plan of each county (city), formulate four-yearly implementation schemes for the integrated development of offshore islands, including the following:

 2. Implementation strategies.